JesseKanter/chrome_extension/README.md

 # YouTube Comment Extratcor Chrome Extension

-The overall format of this chrome extenstion is based on [repo](https://github.com/jiananarthurli/insight_chrome_extension) , I am reworking it for my app that looks at youtube comments.
+The overall format of this chrome extension is based on [repo](https://github.com/jiananarthurli/insight_chrome_extension) , I am reworking it for my app that looks at YouTube comments.

+This Chrome Extension takes inputs Start and Duration for a selected time slot of a YouTube video, and the video's id.
+It then sends the times and video id to a remote API server and retrieves from that server the comments most relevant to selected time slot of the video.
+The extension returns the comments as a list in the display window.
+The source code for the API server and other information can be found in this [repo](https://https://github.com/jiananarthurli/insight_chrome_extension).